 Lisbon to Cascais by Train

-The Lisbon to Cascais railway is a short regional line that extends the length of the Lisbon coastline.
-In Lisbon trains depart from the Cais do Sodre train station and the train line terminates in central Cascais.
+The Lisbon to Cascais railway is a short urban line that extends the length of the Lisbon coastline.
+The railway is operated by CP (Comboios de Portugal), the national train company of Portugal.
+In Lisbon, the train departs from the Cais do Sodre train station (GPS: 38.70581, -9.14446) and at the western terminus is Cascais station (GPS: 38.70075, -9.41839), which is in the central of Cascais.

 The Cais do Sodre railway station in Lisbon

-Cais do Sodre is connected to the green metro line and is the final metro station on the line.
-The Cascais railway does stop at the popular tourist districts of Belem and the docks of Alcântara-Mar but train departures are less frequent, therefore it is suggested to depart from Cais do Sodre.
-The Cascais railway is operated by CP (Comboios de Portugal), the national train company of Portugal.
+Cais do Sodre is connected to the green metro line and is the final metro station on the green line.
+Cais do Sodre is within walking distance of the main tourist areas of Baixa and Alfama, and the route follows the pleasant Av.
+Ribeira das Naus waterfront.
+The Cascais railway passes through the popular districts of Belem and the docks of Alcântara-Mar but these services are less frequent Monday to Friday and require a connection at Oeiras.
+Generally, Cais do Sodre is the better departure location.

 The Cascais train in Lisbon station